Faith in Islam & Prophet Isa A.S in islam

 Activity:

-Children will practice reciting Surah Al-Kafiroon and discuss how they can apply it in situations where they need to decline non-Islamic celebrations, such as Christmas.
+Children will practice reciting Surah Al-Kafiroon and discuss how they can apply it when they need to decline non-Islamic celebrations, such as Christmas.

 Day 3: The Miracles of Prophet Isa (A.S.), the Creation of Adam (A.S.), and Other Prophets